Kikuichi Yanagi Ginsan Sushi Knife

 - Sharpen your knife at home using a waterstone or have it sharpened by a professional.

-This item will be shipped directly from the manufacturer and is not eligible for rush shipping.
-Please allow up to one week for delivery.
+Extra Large will be shipped directly from the manufacturer and is not eligible for rush shipping.
+Please allow up to one to two weeks for delivery.

 - Free Knife Sharpening in Stores